oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/prepare-environment/prepare-environment.md

 * Set policies for the new OCI group to manage a new compartment
 * Create a new Dynamic Group and required Policies for  Data Labeling
 * Create new Policies for AI Vision Service
+* Create a new Policy for Cloud Shall access

 ### Prerequisites